-Furthermore, the Amendment Communiqué introduced a threshold exemption for the undertakings active in certain markets/sectors.
-Pursuant to the Amendment Communiqué, "the TL 250 million Turkish turnover thresholds" mentioned above will not be sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies ("Target Company(ies)"), if they (i) operate in the Turkish geographical market or (ii) conduct research and development activities in the Turkish geographical market or (iii) provide services to the users in the Turkish geographical market.
+Communiqué No. 2010/4 provides a threshold exemption for the undertakings active in certain markets/sectors.
+Based on this, "the TL 250 million Turkish turnover thresholds" mentioned above are not sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies ("Target Company(ies)"), if they (i) operate in the Turkish geographical market or (ii) conduct research and development activities in the Turkish geographical market or (iii) provide services to the users in the Turkish geographical market.

-It is also noteworthy that the Amendment Communiqué does not seek a Turkish nexus in terms of the activities which render the threshold exemption.
+It is also noteworthy that the Communiqué No. 2010/4 does not seek a Turkish nexus in terms of the activities which render the threshold exemption.
 In other words, it would be sufficient for the Target Company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies anywhere in the world for the threshold exemption to become applicable, provided that the Target Company (a) generates revenue from customers located in Turkey OR (b) conducts R&D activities in Turkey OR (c) provides services to the Turkish users in any fields other than abovementioned ones.
-Accordingly, the Amendment Communiqué does not require (a) generating revenue from customers located in Turkey OR (b) conducting R&D activities in Turkey OR (c) providing services to the Turkish users concerning the fields listed above for the exemption on the local turnover thresholds to become applicable.
+Accordingly, the Communiqué No. 2010/4 does not require (a) generating revenue from customers located in Turkey OR (b) conducting R&D activities in Turkey OR (c) providing services to the Turkish users concerning the fields listed above for the exemption on the local turnover thresholds to become applicable.